-The Helder Tenor in the field of tension between science and performance practise
+The Helder Tenor at the Intersection of Research and Practise

 Thanks to professional recorder players and the high quality of recorder making as well as the constantly growing repertoire, the recorder is increasingly more present in the classical music scene.
 However, it is still regarded as an exotic instrument and very often used in uncommon settings or as special effect.
 This fact marks the actual starting point of my artistic research and leads me to the questions: which role can the recorder take on in the 21st century?
 How much will new recorder models enrich repertoire, playing techniques and the performance practise of recorder players in the future?

 From the middle ages on, the recorder had many different forms of appearances and was always adapted to the sound worlds of its particular time.
 Therefore, recorder players from today can choose from a big variety of instruments in order to perform in different styles and performance practises, and it seems quite logic to perform music from today on instruments from today.
 Taking into account discussions with several recorder makers from Europe as well as the activities of recorder player Johannes Fischer and my research so far, I come to the conclusion that the Helder Tenor is the innovation with the upmost potential and a very promising future.

 The Helder Tenor was developed in the 1990s by Maarten Helder and is nowadays produced and developed further by recorder firm Mollenhauer.
 Unlike other recorders, it is capable of significantly varied and expressive dynamics over an extended and strong sounding note range.
 This is something very natural for modern orchestral instruments, but very extraordinary for the recorder.
 On early music models the performer can work with certain tricks and techniques but will always be confronted with its limitations when it comes to certain performance practices.
 In terms of method, extended techniques and performance practise we are still at the starting point and there is a lot to explore, to fathom and to document.